Wingkelinks/find_my_water_MSP2/README.md

 ### [Lighthouse](https://developers.google.com/web/tools/lighthouse)

-- Used to check performance, accessibility and SEO potential of the website.
+- Used to check performance, accessibility and SEO potential on all pages of the website.
-  - Overall performance: 77%
+*Across all pages, averages ranged from:*
+  - Performance: 75% - 95%
-  - Accessibility: 90%
+  - Accessibility: 90% and above
-  - Best Practices: 93%
+  - Best Practices: 90% and above
-  - SEO: 92%
+  - SEO: 90% and above

 ### [Mobile-Friendly Test](https://search.google.com/test/mobile-friendly)